amchelle/amchelle.github.io/_posts/2023-01-23-sourdough-banana-bread.md

   directions_markdown: |-
     1. **Preheat oven.** Preheat oven to 350°F.
-    2. **Mash bananas.** In a mixing bowl mash bananas with a fork.
+    2. **Cream sugar & butter.** In a mixing bowl cream sugar and butter until smooth.
-    4. **Add wet ingredients.** Measure and mix milk, eggs, vanilla, and sourdough starter.
-Melt butter and add to bowl while mixing.
+    4. **Add wet ingredients.** Mash bananas with a fork and add to bowl.
+Measure and mix milk, eggs, vanilla, and sourdough starter.
-    4. **Add dry ingredients.** Measure and add nutmeg, cinnamon, brown sugar, baking soda, salt, and flour.
+    4. **Add dry ingredients.** Measure and add nutmeg, cinnamon, baking soda, salt, and flour.
 Use electric mixer on low or whisk to blend.
     5. **Add to loaf pan.** Pour mixture into greased loaf pan.
     6. **Bake.** Bake for 55 minutes or until fork comes out mostly clean.
 Let sit for 10 minutes and then remove from pan.
 ---